Henri Seyrig

 Henri Arnold Seyrig ([sɛʁiɡ]; 10 November 1895 – 21 January 1973) was a French archaeologist, numismatist, and historian.
 He was the general director of antiquities of Syria and Lebanon since 1929, and director, for more than twenty years, of the Institute of Archaeology of Beirut.

 Early life

 Henri was born in Héricourt, France to a liberal bourgeois industrial family.
 His family moved to Mulhouse when his father joined the family business, he was schooled in German.
-He was later sent to a French Protestant private boarding school in Normandy, Ecole des Roches, Seyrig continued his education in English at Oxford until 1914.
+He was later sent to a French Protestant private boarding school in Normandy, Ecole des Roches, Seyrig continued his education by reading English at Oxford until 1914.

 During World War I, Seyrig fought at Verdun and was decorated.
 In 1917 Seyrig joined the Orient contingent in Salonika where he had his first encounter with archeology and left his family business.
 He then attended the Sorbonne where he presented a thesis about the Homeric House and in 1922 was admitted to the French School at Athens where he spent seven years as a member and was promoted to secretary general's office.